aimee-mcneil-melville/ToDo-Full-Stack/README.md

 This will start a [Webpack dev server](https://github.com/webpack/webpack-dev-server).
 Open [http://localhost:8080](http://localhost:8080) in your browser.

-## The Redux DevTool
+## Redux DevTools

-Install the Redux DevTool Firefox add-on [here](https://addons.mozilla.org/en-US/firefox/addon/remotedev/) and the Chrome extension from [here](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd).
+Install the Firefox add-on [here](https://addons.mozilla.org/en-US/firefox/addon/remotedev/) and the Chrome extension from [here](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd).

 ## Exercise

-### Using the Redux DevTool
+### Using Redux DevTools

-Load up the Redux DevTool and dispatch a few `ADD_WOMBAT` and `DEL_WOMBAT` actions to see what's going on.
-This screenshot illustrates how to dispatch actions using the dev tools.
+Load up Redux DevTools and dispatch a few `ADD_WOMBAT` and `DEL_WOMBAT` actions to see what's going on.
+This screenshot illustrates how to dispatch actions:

 ![Dispatching actions using Redux dev tools](./screenshot1.png)